JuliaMPC/AVExamples.jl/docs/src/packages/computing/planning/nloptcontrol_planner/main.md

-`/nloptcontrol_planner/case_name` | name of configuration file for solver settings `/nloptcontrol_planner/obstacle_name` | name of configuration file for obstacle field `/nloptcontrol_planner/flags/3DOF_plant` | indicates if the 3DOF plant model in VehicleModels.jl will be used `/nloptcontrol_planner/flags/init` | indicates if the planner has finished initilization `/nloptcontrol_planner/flags/known_environment` | indicates if the obstacle information is assumed to be known
+`/nloptcontrol_planner/case_name` | name of configuration file for solver settings `/nloptcontrol_planner/obstacle_name` | name of configuration file for obstacle field `/nloptcontrol_planner/flags/3DOF_plant` | indicates if the 3DOF plant model in VehicleModels.jl will be used `/nloptcontrol_planner/flags/init` | indicates if the planner has finished initialization `/nloptcontrol_planner/flags/known_environment` | indicates if the obstacle information is assumed to be known

 ## demo
 A stand-alone demo to show that the `NLOptControl.jl` is solving the OCP and connected to `ROS`.

 ### To Run
 ```